-AND THAT the Regional Watershed Alliance receive the presentation and advise how it wishes to be kept informed about progress made on the Etobicoke Creek Watershed Plan.
+AND THAT the Regional Watershed Alliance advise how it wishes to be kept informed about progress made on the ECWP.

 BACKGROUND

 The previous watershed plan for Etobicoke Creek was completed in 2002, with a Technical Update completed in 2010.
 This watershed plan combined the Etobicoke and Mimico Creeks into one watershed plan.
 Since then, watershed science and provincial policies have evolved to necessitate a renewed approach to watershed planning at TRCA.